-The city maintains five pension systems, of which two (for police and fire) are singleemployer plans.
-Although the other three are cost-sharing plans, the city bears the responsibility for the majority of the liabilities, and virtually all for the two educationrelated plans.
+The city maintains five pension systems, of which two (for police and fire) are single-employer plans.
+Although the other three are cost-sharing plans, the city bears the responsibility for the majority of the liabilities, and virtually all for the two education-related plans.
 On a combined basis, the ratio of assets to liabilities is 71% on a reported basis, or approximately 64% using a 6% investment return assumption.
-A 2015 experience study for the city's pension plans both updated the mortality table and included an assumption that life expectancies will continue to increase over time.
-This resulted in an increased liability but also likely put the city ahead of some other jurisdictions in accurately assessing the size of the liability.